Excellent

 About taking Ozempic and drinking coffee or alcohol

 If you drink coffee, consider drinking less while using Ozempic.
-Symptoms like jitteriness, digestive problems, poor sleep, or an increased heart rate, indicate that you shouldn’t mix coffee and Ozempic.
-Consider drinking black tea or green tea instead.
+Symptoms like jitteriness, digestive problems, poor sleep, or an increased heart rate, can happen if you drink coffee while on Ozempic.
+Consider drinking black or green tea instead.

-Drinking alcohol while taking Ozempic may be harmful as it can increase your risk of low blood sugar.
+Drinking alcohol while taking Ozempic can increase your risk of low blood sugar.
 Avoid alcohol if your blood sugar isn’t well controlled or if you experience complications of diabetes, such as nerve damage.

 Ozempic isn’t intended for weight loss in people who don’t have type 2 diabetes

-If you don’t have type 2 diabetes, using Ozempic isn’t a good idea.
-Ozempic is approved for people with type 2 diabetes to help lower their blood sugar and A1C, as well as reduce their risk of complications.
+If you don’t have type 2 diabetes, using Ozempic is an off-label use (one not approved by the FDA).
+Ozempic is approved for people with type 2 diabetes to help lower their A1C and blood sugar levels, as well as reduce their risk of complications.

 If you’re overweight or living with obesity, speak to your healthcare provider about Wegovy instead.